MicrosoftDocs/globalization/globalization/methodology/international-design.md

 * If your feature has UI elements that combine to form a sentence, can the UI be reordered?
   For example, the recurrence dialog in the calendar below is problematic.
-  It adds complexity to translation because the ordering doesn’t make sense in other languages.
+  The order doesn’t make sense in other languages.

   ![Re-ordering UI elements for localization](images/reorder-elements.jpg)